Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 Zircon has interfaces for each behavior which is reused in other Zircon components, so here they perform the following jobs:

-- [Clearable]: Lets you *clear* the graphics.
+- [Clearable] lets you *clear* the graphics.
 This means setting all its tiles to an empty tile.
 - [DrawSurface] and [Drawable] is already explained.
-- [Styleable]: Lets you get and set a [StyleSet] for this graphics.
+- [Styleable] lets you get and set a [StyleSet] for this graphics.
 More on this later.

 > This makes both the development and use of Zircon much easier, since these *behaviors* can be combined in any way to get different results but the terms used will stay the same throughout the system.